KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 -   Write Idea #1 and #2 for SoftwareIdeas newsletter Issue #10
 -   (Stretch) Get newsletter archive functional on membership site (use Mailchimp API to get the relevant emails)

+#### August 12th

+**$2,699 MRR, $7,284 in sales, 7.28% Conversion Rate (goal is 12.15%)**

+Conversion rate increased again, but I'm still a while away from my goal.
+Here are my goals for today:

+-   Write Idea #3 for Issue #10
+-   Finish the "The Foundation" and "Software Discount" sections of the website, both visually and functunally.